 I am currently a Senior Lecturer in Teacher Education at Queen Margaret University, and Programme Leader for the BA (Hons) Education Studies programme.
 Before coming to higher education, I worked in early childhood education and care for 13 years in corporate, Reggio-Emilia-inspired and Froebelian settings in the United States and Scotland.
 I started working in early years because I enjoyed being with young children and their families, but I thought it would be temporary!
 In fact, I loved it and this has become the focus of my working life.
 When I am not at work, you might find me reading (anything and everything fictional) or going for massive long walks.

 My research focuses on two main strands.
 First, I explore children’s rights in early childhood, particularly participation rights and the voice of very young children.
 Second, I work on outdoor learning in early years, particularly young children’s experiences and relationships with land and place.
 I approach both strands from a relational perspective, looking at how young children’s lives and experiences are shaped by intergenerational relationships, attitudes toward childhood, policy/practice trends, and relationships of power.
 I also work on research methodology and ethical considerations in research with young children, and have drawn on approaches such as ethnography, arts-based methodologies and action research.
 My research has been supported by funding from the Froebel Trust, the Scottish Funding Council, and Starcatchers.

 Active research interests:

 - Early childhood pedagogy and practice

 - Outdoor play and learning in early childhood

 - Action research

-I teach across the BA (Hons) Education Studies and BA (Hons) Education Studies (Primary) on matters related to early years, children’s rights, literacy, and outdoor play and learning.
+I teach across the BA (Hons) Education Studies, BA (Hons) Education Studies (Primary) and MA Education on matters related to early years, children’s rights, literacy, and outdoor play and learning.